Karthick-code/Day-04/ReadME.txt

     5. return all the palindromes in an array;
     6. return median of two sorted arrays of the same size.
     7. remove duplicates from an array.
-    8. rotate an array from an array.
+    8. rotate an array for k times.
 II.
 Arrow function.
     1. print odd numbers in an array.
     2. convert all the strings to the title caps in a string array